How does the optimizer implicitly bias the model merging loss landscape?: The optimizer's implicit bias on task arithmetic

 \subsection{Loss landscape of task arithmetic}

-So far, we have only considered merging using linear interpolation (see \Cref{eq:li}).
-Task arithmetic interpolates two models along a different subspace compared to linear interpolation, identifying functionally different solutions.
-We apply task arithmetic interpolation to two settings: \begin{enumerate}[(a)] \item Models w/ pretraining weight from \Cref{subsec:transfer} (i.e. pretraining dataset is different from the finetuning dataset).
-Task arithmetic is applied to a base model and two task vectors.
-The base model $\w_{base}$ is the pretrained model CLIP ViT-B/16, and the task vectors are the finetuned models with different random seeds. \item Models w/o pretraining weight from \Cref{subsec:lr} (i.e. pretraining dataset is the same as the finetuning dataset).
-Task arithmetic is applied to a base model and two task vectors.
-For each checkpoint, the base model $\w_{base}$ is the checkpoint itself, and the task vectors are obtained from the endpoint models $\tau_A=\w_A-\w_{base}$ and $\tau_B=\w_B-\w_{base}$. \end{enumerate} For each learning rate setup, we traverse the subspace defined by the task arithmetic interpolation by changing the coefficient $\alpha$.
-This measures the performance change as a function of $\alpha$, which can also be seen as a measure of landscape flatness.
-For simplicity, we use the same $\alpha$ for the two task vectors when applying task arithmetic.
+Task arithmetic interpolates two models along a different subspace compared to linear interpolation merging, identifying functionally different solutions.
+Here, we apply task arithmetic merging to study how it implicitly bias the loss landscape in two different settings: (a) \emph{Transfer learning setup.} The pretraining and finetuning datasets do not overlap, same as in~\Cref{subsec:transfer}.
+Task arithmetic is applied using the pretrained base model $\w_{base}$ (ConvNext-Tiny pretrained on ImageNet1K) and the finetuned models on CIFAR10; (b) \emph{Non-transfer learning setup.} The pretraining task is the same as the finetuning dataset, same as in~\Cref{subsec:lr}.
+Task arithmetic is applied using the model before the bifurcation as the base model $\w_{base}$ and the endpoint models, all trained on CIFAR10.
+For each configuration, we change the $\alpha$-interpolation coefficient to traverse the subspace defined by the task arithmetic merging.
+This measures the performance change as a function of $\alpha$, which captures the shape of the loss landscape geometry.
+For simplicity, we fix $\alpha=0.5$ for the two task vectors when using task arithmetic merging.

-The results in \Cref{fig:task_acc_gain_lr_compare} show the robustness of each learning rate to task arithmetic interpolation for CIFAR10.
-There is a clear dichotomy between the two settings.
-In setting (a), a larger learning rate identifies merged solutions that are more robust to $\alpha$-interpolation, corresponding to a flatter landscape \citep{andriushchenko2023modern}.
-However, in setting (b), the opposite is true.
-This highlights that a larger learning rate has to be used together with a suitable initialization to achieve a smoother and flatter landscape~\citep{wortsman2022model}.
-Furthermore, as in linear interpolation merging, a ``too large'' learning rate becomes unstable. \Cref{app:task_transfer} presents further results for different datasets.
+\Cref{fig:task_acc_gain_lr_compare} shows the robustness of each configuration to task arithmetic interpolation, highlighting a dichotomy between the two settings.
+In (a), a larger learning rate identifies merged solutions that are more robust to $\alpha$-interpolation changes, corresponding to a flatter loss landscape~\citep{andriushchenko2023modern}.
+While in (b), the opposite is observed, that is a smaller $\eta$ is associated to a flatter surface.
+These results highlight the importance of the $\w_{base}$.
+A larger learning rate should pair with a suitable initialization to shape a smoother and flatter loss landscape~\citep{wortsman2022model}.
+Lastly, as in linear interpolation merging, we observe that a ``too large'' learning rate becomes unstable in both settings (a) and (b).~\Cref{app:task_transfer} presents additional results for different datasets.